All of Your Questions About Uploading and Sharing Private Video, Answered

 - Stop wasting time trying to figure out how to manage users and passwords on YouTube.
 Use a central dashboard to manage it all in seconds.

-It takes less than 5 minutes to upload, password protect and share your videos privately!Start your free 14-day trial today!
+It takes less than 5 minutes to upload, password protect and share your videos privately!Start For Free

 If you’re ready to upload videos online to share privately, open a trial account to try out our software with no commitment.
 We offer free private video sharing—you don’t even need to enter your credit card information.
 What do you have to lose?